Te Kete Ipurangi Navigation:

 Structure and Language notes

-Each prompt provides additional Structure and Language notes which define the demands of a particular writing purpose, available from within the tool after creating a test.
-As extra support for teachers, the Structure and Language notes for all purposes have been gathered into one document, available for download below.
+Each prompt provides additional Structure and Language notes which define the demands of a particular writing purpose.
+These are available for download after creating a test.
+As extra support for teachers, the Structure and Language notes for all purposes have been gathered into one document.

 Specific exemplars

 Each of the 20 writing prompts has its own annotated exemplars specific to that prompt.
 These are available for download after creating a test.
-As extra support for teachers, the specific exemplars have been consolidated here into one document per writing purpose.
+The specific exemplars have been consolidated here into one document per writing purpose.

 Generic exemplars

 The set of generic exemplars illustrates the use of the e-asTTle marking rubric to score writing across the writing prompts.
-The exemplars cover the full scoring range, and the full range of skill development, for each element of writing.
+The exemplars cover the full scoring range and the full range of skill development for each element of writing.
 Generic exemplars are referenced in the marking rubric, with two exemplars linked to each scoring category within each element.
-These two exemplars provide practical examples of writing that falls within that scoring category (for example, category R2 in spelling, or category R6 in ideas).
+These exemplars provide practical examples of writing that fall within that scoring category (for example, category R2 in spelling, or category R6 in ideas).

-Please note that a combination of resources is available for download from within the tool after a test is created.
-These are:
+A combination of resources is available for download from within the tool after a test is created.

 • administration instructions